catnipsta/drag/README.md

   1. Installing to existing systems
   2. Installing to system on mount point (not chroot)
 </br>
-If you are choosing the second option, you must set the DRAG_ROOT variable, place the scripts and config files under your mount point's file system, and add the mount point's /usr/bin to your PATH variable.
+If you are choosing the second option, you must set the DRAG_ROOT variable, place the scripts and config files under your mount point's file system, and add the mount point's /usr/bin to your PATH variable.</br>
 If you are installing to a system on a mount point, setting the DRAG_ROOT variable should look something like:

 ```